Skip to main content

 Tunnel Drops Periodically

-TablePro includes keep-alive settings to prevent tunnel drops:
+TablePro uses keep-alive settings to maintain tunnels:

-• ServerAliveInterval=60 - Send keep-alive every 60 seconds
+• ServerAliveInterval=60: send keep-alive every 60 seconds

-• ServerAliveCountMax=3 - Disconnect after 3 missed responses
+• ServerAliveCountMax=3: disconnect after 3 missed responses

 If tunnels still drop: